Pieter Godfried Maria van Meeuwen

 Jonkheer Pieter Godfried Maria van Meeuwen (11 March 1899 in 's-Hertogenbosch – 9 February 1982 in Ulestraten) was a Dutch judge and a politician.

 Van Meeuwen studied law at Leiden University and obtained his degree in 1924.
 After working as a lawyer in 's-Hertogenbosch until 1927 he was a court clerk at the local arrondissement court until 1930.
-Van Meeuwen subsequently judge at the same court, which he remained until 1936.
+Van Meeuwen subsequently became judge at the same court, which he remained until 1936.
 He then took up a similar position at The Hague court, which he kept until 1949.
 He then acquired a seat in the court of justice (Dutch:Gerechtshof) in the same city.
 He stayed on until 1951, and then took up a similar position at the court of justice of 's-Hertogenbosch.
 In 1955 he transferred to the canton court of Heerlen, where he served until April 1969.

-After World War II Van Meeuwen was Vice-President of the Bijzonder Gerechtshof of The Hague until 1 December 1946, and continued as President until 1 February 1949.
+After World War II Van Meeuwen was vice-president of the Bijzonder Gerechtshof of The Hague until 1 December 1946, and continued as president until 1 February 1949.
 During this period he sentenced Hanns Albin Rauter to death.

 Van Meeuwen was active in politics as well.
 He was a member of the Roman Catholic State Party and its successor party the Catholic People's Party.
 He was a member of the States of North Brabant (15 April 1931–January 1936) and the States of Limburg (6 July 1954 – 1 December 1956).
 Van Meeuwen was a member of the Senate of the Netherlands from 6 November 1956 to 16 September 1969.